-Fosamax (alendronate) belongs to a group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
-Alendronate slows bone loss while increasing bone mass, which may prevent bone fractures.
+Fosamax is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
+This can slow bone loss and may help prevent bone fractures.

 Fosamax is also used to increase bone mass in men who have osteoporosis, and to treat Paget's disease of bone in men and women.

-You should not take Fosamax if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take Fosamax if you have problems with your esophagus, or low levels of calcium in your blood.

-Do not take a Fosamax tablet if you cannot sit upright or stand for at least 30 minutes after taking the medicine.
+Do not take Fosamax if you cannot sit upright or stand for at least 30 minutes after taking the medicine.

 Before taking this medicine

-You should not take Fosamax if you are allergic to alendronate, or if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take Fosamax if you are allergic to alendronate, or if you have:

 kidney disease; or

 any condition that makes it hard for your body to absorb nutrients from food (malabsorption).

 In rare cases, this medicine may cause bone loss (osteonecrosis) in the jaw.
 Symptoms include jaw pain or numbness, red or swollen gums, loose teeth, or slow healing after dental work.
 The longer you use Fosamax, the more likely you are to develop this condition.